codegorrilla/Git-101/README.md

 git merge origin origin/main
 ```

-### in case if you're managing sub-folders inside a repo, while doing git push from the parent root folder, if you face any issue, use the below command before doing git push
+### in case if you're managing sub-folders inside a repo, while doing git push from the parent/root folder, if you face any issue, use the below command before doing git push
 ```bash
 git config http.postBuffer 524288000
 ```